 Selected Publications (since 2004)

-Stanley, R., Tun, P.A., Brownell, H., & Wingfield, A. Hidden costs of effortful listening on speech comprehension.
-In F. Columbus (Ed.).
-Speech processing.
+Stanley, R., Tun, P.A., Brownell, H., & Wingfield, A. (2012).
+Hidden costs of effortful listening on speech comprehension.
+In T.P.
+Long & L.R.
+Eifert (Eds.), Speech processing and auditory processing disorders: Causes, diagnosis and treatment.
 Hauppauge, NY: Nova Science Publishers.
-In press.

 Peelle, J.E., Troiani, V., Grossman, M., & Wingfield, A. (2011).
 Hearing Loss in Older Adults Affects Neural Systems Supporting Speech Comprehension.
 Journal of Neuroscience, 31, 12638-12643.